FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Adjourned Full Meeting of Limerick City and County Council - 28th September 2017.md

 Councillor Loftus, that this item be adjourned until a Briefing was held on the development,

-with adequate notice given to Councillors.---
+with adequate notice given to Councillors.
+---
 4

 The Chief Executive stressed the importance of distinguishing between the loan, to